Adoption may be much more budget-friendly than you thought!

 If you are interested in adopting an infant through foster care, you will probably have to foster the child before you adopt.
 If this is your goal, your agency or social worker may be able to identify children who are more likely to become available for adoption in the future.
 They cannot, however, guarantee that birth parent rights will be terminated.

 The stipend for fostering can be anywhere from $400-$800 per child each month, depending on the state you live in and the age of the child you are fostering.
 All income received for fostering is tax-sheltered.
 The funds can be used to provide for the basic needs of the child, such as food, clothing, and child care.
 Additional funds may be available to provide services to children with special needs that are often continued after an adoption is finalized.
 Children in foster care are eligible for health insurance, and your state may provide a stipend that covers all legal fees when it is time to adopt.

-What Is the Cost of Adoption Through a Domestic Agency?
+How Much Is Adoption Through a Domestic Agency?

 The average cost of adopting through a domestic agency is $39,966.
 Domestic adoption is what most folks think of when they hear about adoption.
 An infant whose birth parent rights are terminated is given to adoptive parents, whom the birth mother has selected from a number of applicants.

 If you are interested in domestic agency adoption, research agencies and look for one that you feel is best suited to meet your needs.
 Ask about the number of children they place each year, and the ages and genders of those placements.
 You will want to call references and find out if other couples or individuals were happy with their experience.

 The costs associated with domestic adoption include agency fees, home study fees, legal fees, birth mother expenses, and travel.
 The amount of “openness” between the birth mother and adoptive parents is usually worked out before the child is born.